navlokesh/navlokesh/README.md

 In Machine Learning Space-
 If i hear linear regression, immediately i picturize two axes with a straight line in my mind.
 If i come across Logistic regression, I immediately imagine a linear regression model fed to a sigmoid function to get class probabilities.
-Branches of Decision tree is built based on Gini index and if multiple such trees with different configurations are considered in an enseamble, it is random forest.
+Branches of Decision tree is built based on Gini index and if multiple such trees with different configurations are considered in an ensemble, it is random forest.
 Hypothesis is directly related to confidence intervals and critical values.
 Class predictions will lead to metrics from confusion matrices, numerical predictions will lead to MSE/RMSE metrics.